Documentation: Installation

 2. Use a configuration file where the bind directive is set in order to guarantee that Valkey listens on only the network interfaces you are using.
 For example, only the loopback interface (127.0.0.1) if you are accessing Valkey locally from the same computer.

-Note that a Valkey instance exposed to the internet without any security is very simple to exploit, so make sure you understand the above and apply at least a firewall layer.
+Make sure you understand the above and apply at least a firewall layer.
 After the firewall is in place, try to connect with valkey-cli from an external host to confirm that the instance is not reachable.

 Use Valkey from your application